Teeth Whitening Frederick, MD

 About Extrinsic Stains

-Stains that occur on the surface of the teeth are extrinsic dental stains.
-Whitening treatments can remove surface stains from coffee, tea, cola, wine, or tobacco products.
-An extrinsic stain affects the outermost layer of the tooth or the enamel.
-This is the most common type of tooth stain we treat.
+Extrinsic stains are stains that form on the surface of your teeth.
+Whitening treatments can remove these surface stains, which are often from coffee, tea, soda, wine, or tobacco products.
+Extrinsic stains affect the outermost layer of the tooth, known as the enamel, and are the most common type of stain we treat.

 About Intrinsic Stains